sCrypt-Inc/scryptTS-docs/docs/reference/classes/DummyProvider.md

 `Promise`<`number`\>

-The fee rate for sending transations through this provider.
+The fee rate for sending transactions through this provider.

 #### Overrides